-Join George Maestri for an in-depth discussion in this video Animating consonant phonemes: B, T, and S, part of Character Animation: Basics.
+Join George Maestri for an in-depth discussion in this video Animating consonant phonemes: B, T, and S, part of Learning Character Animation.

 …Now let's take a look at the consonants.…Consonants by nature are actually pretty short in terms of timing.…So where a vowel could be many frames long,…a consonant is usually only a few frames long.…Now there are exceptions, such as M Which you could hold for a…while, but typically they tend to be in the two to three frame range.…So let's take a look at how to do some simple consonants.…We're going to start…with B. So let's go ahead and listen to our track.…>> B…>> So as you can see, it's a very simple track here.…